GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Specify a file via an linked option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To specify an input file name via an option, simply use :math:`<` as the option (this is what ``GMT_Create_Options`` does when it finds filenames on the command line).
-Likewise, :math:`>` can be used to explicitly indicate an output file.
-In order to append to an existing file, use :math:`>>`.
+To specify an input file name via an option, simply use < as the option (this is what ``GMT_Create_Options`` does when it finds filenames on the command line).
+Likewise, > can be used to explicitly indicate an output file.
+In order to append to an existing file, use
+>>.
 For example the following command would read from file.A and append to file.B:

 ::